Yakashi13/Modern-CRUD-system-with-self-seed./README.md

 - 📱 **Responsive design** for desktop & mobile
 - 🎨 Simple but modern UI — easy to customize for your projects

+⚠️ NOTE: LINK THE "JS" AND "CSS" BEFORE USE.
+I ALREADY DROPPED THEM SO MAKE SURE TO LINK THEM ⚠️
 ---

 ## 🚀 Use Cases